withcenter/fireflow/etc/readme/flutterflow/en/chat.md

 - `parentChatRoomDocumentReference` - This is the parent chat room document reference if the sub chat group functionality is enabled.
 - `subChatRoom` - This is `true` when the chat room is a sub chat room of a parent chat room. (updated by `ChatService.instance.chatRoomAfterCreate`)
 - `subChatRoomCount` - This has no the number of the sub chat room if the chat room is a parent chat room. (updated by `ChatService.instance.chatRoomAfterCreate`)
+- `noOfMessages` - This has the total number of messages that were sent by the users in the room.
+You may use this to display as favorites chat rooms.
+For instance, you want to display 10 1:1 chat rooms ordered by the no of messages.